 Beginning the Fall 2019 semester, students graduating with a Communication degree must submit an ePortfolio prior to graduation that includes examples of work from previous COMM courses.
 This ePortfolio provides the Communication Department with information to gauge the learning competencies of students exiting the program and gives graduates a working portfolio of their projects and skills to show potential employers.
 The information below provides a brief summary of the ePortfolio model and guidelines.
-Further details will be available in August 2019.

 To qualify for departmental honors in Communication, students must have a GPA of 3.75 in their Communication coursework and an overall GPA of 3.5 at UCCS.
 Students who qualify for departmental honors will be contacted by the Department of Communication after they complete their senior audit.
 Those who choose to take the honors examination will then be eligible to graduate with departmental honors and to be nominated as the UCCS LAS Outstanding Undergraduate Student.

 Independent Study Guidelines